oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Token Protection {#security-mac}

-This specification allows both, cryptographic signatures, and Message Authentication Codes (MAC) to be used to protect Status List Tokens.
+This specification allows both, digital signatures using asymmetric cryptography, and Message Authentication Codes (MAC) to be used to protect Status List Tokens.
 Implementers should only use MACs to secure the integrity of Status List Tokens if they fully understand the risks of MACs when compared to digital signatures and especially the requirements of their use-case scenarios.
 These use-cases typically represent deployments where Status Issuer and Relying Party have a trust relationship and the possibility to securely exchange keys out of band or are the same entity and no other entity needs to verify the Status List Token.
 We expect most deployments to use digital signatures for the protection of Status List Tokens and implementers should default to digital signatures if they are unsure.

 # Privacy Considerations {#privacy-considerations}